 - Ensure floors and surfaces are non-slip and any hazards are clearly marked

-- Aisles are wide enough for pram/wheelchair/walking frame access
+- Ensure aisles are wide enough for pram/wheelchair/walking frame access

 - Ensure at least part of your service counter is accessible and well-lit